srikalyanreddyakiti/writrz-blog-website/README.md

-# 📝 Writrz Blog Website
+# Writrz Blog Website

-The **Writrz Blog Website** is a clean, responsive blog platform built using HTML and CSS to showcase articles related to AI, web development, and tech trends.
+The **Writrz Blog Website** is a clean and responsive blog platform built using HTML and CSS to showcase articles related to AI, web development, and technology trends.

 ---

-## 🔍 Features
+## Features

 - Blog homepage listing articles with summaries
 - Individual post pages (`post1.html`, `post2.html`, etc.)
 - Responsive layout compatible with desktop and mobile
 - Clean navigation with consistent Writrz branding
-- Reusable styles via `style.css`
+- Reusable styles through `style.css`
 - Easy to expand for more posts or categories

 ---

-## 🗂️ Project Structure
+## Project Structure

 ```
 writrz-blog-website/